AdijeShen/AdijeShen.github.io/_pages/about.md

   - /about.html
 ---

-I'm a undergraduate cryptographic engineering from @ECNU, currently work in for MatrixElements.
+I'm a undergraduate cryptographic student from @ECNU, currently work as cryptographic engineer for MatrixElements.
 Want to become an expert in FHE.